Health checks for guarded rollouts

 Health check statuses

-When you create a guarded rollout, LaunchDarkly provides a health check status below the Target by field.
+When you create a guarded rollout, LaunchDarkly displays a health check status below the Target by field.

-- Health check waiting: LaunchDarkly does not have enough information yet about your guarded rollout configuration to determine its health status.
+- Health check waiting: LaunchDarkly does not yet have enough evaluation or metric data to determine the rollout’s health.

-- Healthy: Your flag or AI Config is receiving evaluations, your metrics are tracking events, and your flag or AI Config and metrics are encountering the same context kinds.
+- Healthy: The flag or AI Config is receiving evaluations, selected metrics are receiving events, and the context kinds align with the selected randomization unit.

-Hover over the status to view your rollout’s health checks:
+Hover over the status to view detailed health checks.

 Flag evaluations

-- Flag is receiving evaluations: Contexts are encountering your flag, and your SDKs are sending flag evaluation information to LaunchDarkly.
+- Flag is receiving evaluations: Contexts evaluate the flag, and SDKs send evaluation data to LaunchDarkly.

 Example: Flag is not receiving evaluations

-- Confirm that the SDK evaluates the correct flag key in the application code.
+- Confirm that the SDK evaluates the correct flag key in your application code.

 - Trigger the code path where the flag evaluation occurs so real traffic reaches LaunchDarkly.